jesseragos/Aekie-Home-Furnitures/README.md

 # Aekie Home Furnitures
-A simple stand alone website that utilized front-end including HTML, CSS, and JavaScript
+A simple stand alone mock-up website about a furnitures e-commerce website that utilizes front-end including HTML, CSS, and JavaScript

 CSS library used is W3.CSS